abrotman/related-domains-by-dns/rdbd-newrrs.md

-If the RDBDKEY value has been cached, or is otherwise known via some sufficiently secure mechanism, then the RDBD signature does confirm that the holder of the private key (presumably the relating-domain) consents that the relationship with the related-domain was real at some point in time.
+If the RDBDKEY value has been cached, or is otherwise known via some sufficiently secure mechanism, then the RDBD signature does confirm that the holder of the private key (presumably the relating-domain) considered that the relationship with the related-domain was real at some point in time.

 ## DNSSEC

 RDBD does not require DNSSEC.
-It could be possible for an attacker to falsify DNS query responses for someone investigating a relationship.
+Without DNSSEC it is possible for an attacker to falsify DNS query responses for someone investigating a relationship.
 Conversely, an attacker could delete the response that would